 When searching for comparable homes, you’ll need to consider things like the number of bedrooms and bathrooms, the square footage of the home, and any unique features.
 The challenge is that no two homes are exactly the same so you’ll need to make adjustments for each individual feature; it’s extremely hard to do this precisely for each comp.
 Luckily, computers are really good at this task.
 Use our home value tool to get an estimate using the latest market data for comparable homes.

 If you want more than just an estimate, request an offer from us; it’s free and there’s no obligation to accept.
 We value your home based on the information you provide about your home, current market trends, and data from hundreds of recent comparable home sales.
 We also have a team of local pricing experts so you get the best of both worlds.

-Selling to Opendoor is a simpler process: get an all-cash offer, choose your close date, and know your fees up front.
+→ Selling to Opendoor is a simpler process: Get a free, all-cash offer, choose your close date, and know your fees up front

 2. Do I have enough equity to sell my home?